How To Write A Press Release Email in 2025

 You’ve sent your press release email.
 Now all you have to do is wait for a response.

-In case they haven’t responded after three days, send them a short follow up.
+If they haven’t responded after three days, send them a short follow-up.

 If you still get no response, then that’s probably it.